root-project/root/documentation/spectrum/Spectrum.md

 ```

 This function searches for peaks in the source spectrum.
 The number of found
-peaks and their positions are written into structure pointed by
+peaks and their positions are written into the structure pointed by the
 `one_dim_peak` structure pointer.

 Function parameters:

--   **`spectrum`**: pointer to the vector of source spectrum.
-This source spectrum is replaced by new spectrum calculated using Markov chains method.
+-   **`spectrum`**: pointer to the vector of the source spectrum.
+This source spectrum is replaced by the new spectrum calculated using Markov chains method.
--   **`size`**: length of source spectrum
+-   **`size`**: length of the source spectrum
 -   **`sigma`**: sigma of searched peaks
 -   **`threshold`**: threshold value for peaks selection
 -   **`markov`**: logical variable.
 If it is set to `true`, then the source spectrum is first replaced by the new spectrum calculated using Markov chains method